Ayushpatel2026/cnn-malaria/README.md

 # **Malaria Diagnosis with Convolutional Neural Networks**

-This project leverages Convolutional Neural Networks (CNNs) to classify blood cell images as either infected or uninfected with malaria.
+This project leverages Convolutional Neural Networks (CNNs) to classify blood cell images as either infected (parasitized) or uninfected with malaria.
 Achieving an accuracy of **94%**, this solution demonstrates the use of modern machine learning techniques and MLOps principles to build a robust, modular, and collaborative pipeline.

 ## **Key Features**
 - **High Accuracy**: Achieved 94% classification accuracy on the dataset.